yueyulovetaylor/MoreEffectiveCppNotes/Chapter1Basic.md

             EquipmentPiece(ID10)
           };
           ```
         * Approach 2: Use an array of pointers.
 Please refer to the following examples.
-Disadvantage would be the need to delete all objects pointed to by the array, and total amount of memory will increase due to the need to more pointers.
           ```C++
           EquipmentPiece * bestPieces[10];
           for (int i = 0; i < 10; ++i) {
             bestPieces[i] = new EquipmentPiece(some ID);
           }
           ```
+          * Disadvantages of this approach:
+            * Have to remember to delete all objects pointed to by the array
+            * Total amount of memory will increase due to the need to more pointers
     ### Problem 2: Ineligible for use with many template-based container classes
+      Please keep in mind that **it is a common requirement that the type used to instantiate the template should provide a default constructor**.
     ### Problem 3: Virtual base classes lacking default constructors are a pain to work with
+      If base class does not provide a default constructor, authors of derived class must know about, understanding the meaning of and provide virtual base class's constructor's argument(s), which is painful.